Why One-to-One Computing at Briarcrest?

 With this in mind, starting in the 2016-17 school year, Briarcrest Christian School moved to a higher level in the application of technology by students and teachers.
 BCS moved to a one-to-one student computing structure (each student will have a computer) in the fifth through the twelfth grades.
 Briarcrest provides all fifth through twelfth grade students with an Apple MacBook Air laptop.
 Briarcrest owns and maintains these devices, and the Internet connection is maintained, filtered and monitored by Briarcrest.

-This exciting new program will prepare our students for the technology-rich environments they will encounter in college and beyond.
-We are dedicated to making decisions in the best educational interests of our college-bound students and hope you will join us in welcoming this new initiative that will enhance pursuit of academic excellence.
+This exciting program helps prepare our students for the technology-rich environments they will encounter in college and beyond.
+We are dedicated to making decisions in the best educational interests of our college-bound students and hope you and your family see the benefit that it provides.

 Mark Merrill, BCS President